basic-shadow/Trace-Mission-Android-Application/README.md

 ***Tasks*** functionality is designed to assist users to keep notes(*Tasks*), where that particular note can be edited with specifically chosen people, which are chosen by the admin of the note(*who created that Tasks room*).

-*Projects* is mainly directory, which holds a pin code to access its content.
-In the *Projects
+***Projects*** is mainly a directory, which holds a pin code to access its content.
+In the *Projects* you can create additional directories, and in those directories you can create separate files, which would contains its individual contents.

+***Goals*** is simply weekly TODO list planner, where you can write your goals for each day of the week to keep track them.